Signs of the TimesPosted: March 7, 2021

 These words of our Lord speak of political and social turmoil, and they prefigure the words from St. John’s Apocalypse.
 Signs in the sun, moon, and stars speak of the disruption of the standing of angelic Powers and Principalities of the heavens and the nations — there is a shift toward chaos and upheaval.
 The “sea and its waves” refer to masses of humanity reacting in distress, and even violence, to the political and social troubles of the day.

 We have a tendency to see our days as the most pivotal and important — all else pales in comparison to our present experiences and circumstances.
-However important these times of the early twentieth century may be, we are not the only generation that has lived through calamity, evil and distress.
+However important these times of the early twenty-first century may be, we are not the only generation that has lived through calamity, evil and distress.
 Think of the Black Death that swept through so many places in Europe and Asia over so many centuries.
 One in three died from both bubonic and (the more lethal) pneumonic plagues.
 Death and despair were ever present, and this Plague brought and end to the european feudal system.
 Think of the horrors of World War I, the brutal chaos of the Bolshevik Revolution, the terrors brought about by Hitler and Stalin, and the global violence of World War II.
 Our days and their troubles may, or may not, lead to the Parousia, the second coming of Christ.
 In any case we are to heed Jesus’ words: “…Now when these things begin to happen, look up and raise your heads, because you deliverance is drawing near” (Luke 21: 28).

 LUKE 21: 33 – 36